SpiralAPI/roCMD/README.md

 * Roblox Plugin, so you can use it via Roblox Studio.

 ### Usage
 I have made this as easy as possible.
+First, please download the program from [GitHub](https://github.com/SpiralGaia/roCMD).

 After downloading the rocmd-master.zip, please unzip it to your preferred location.